relay2334/SPV1/README.md

 * ettercap
 * tshark
 * driftnet

-The Wall of Sheep Setup is also able to utilize Tenable's PVS via API calls, but it is disabled by default as it connects to a external service.
+* Airodump-ng

 ## Quick Start

-Although the Wall of Sheep can be installed on most Linux systems, this tutorial will cover its installation on Ubuntu.
+Shepards Pi is built to be installed onto a Raspberry Pi for portable deployment, hence the name Shepards Pi.
+This will cover the installation process.

 First install the primary tools used to gather information:

 ````
-sudo apt-get install ngrep ettercap-text-only tshark
+sudo apt-get install ngrep ettercap-text-only tshark aircrack-ng
 ````
 Installing driftnet is a more complicated.
 Instead of installing the version from your package manager, install driftnet from a different fork.
 You will need to build this version yourself from source using: